Shrub

 Plant in acidic (pH 4.5–6), well-drained soil with morning sun and afternoon shade.
 Mulch to keep roots cool and moist.
 Prune immediately after flowering — next year's buds form by mid-summer.
 Encore series reblooms in fall.

-See azalea in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring azalea alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring azalea alongside companion plants.

 Frequently Asked Questions